lmc2179/lmc2179.github.io/drafts/seychelles.md

 ![image](https://github.com/lmc2179/lmc2179.github.io/assets/1301965/be70f215-01ab-438e-8afe-da66f01eb958)

 In addition to a chart like this, it's also handy to define a numeric score - we could even use this for model selection, if we wanted to.
+One that seems like it would be an easy step to me is the percentage of time our model makes predictions that land in the bound of acceptable error.
+Hopefully, that number is high, indicating that we can usually expect this model to produce outputs of good enough quality to use for decision-making.

 If we define $p$ as the acceptable percent change, we can compute the estimated _percent of predictions within acceptable error as_: